byrd-laif/soilMakers/readme.md

 *The ethics of ecology;* Learning to live in the light of Nature.

 The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
 Feelings provide a powerful way of finding out which lifestyle patterns are balanced and which are not.
-Ones dream and the dream of the planet As One.
+Someone's dream and the dream of the planet As One.

 ***The fundamental human birthright; Connecting with thing that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***